WhenTheSUNdreams/WhenTheSUNdreams/README.md

 #

-**IWEC; proshippers.**
+**TO ALL, TO ANY;**
 > Fiction affects *MY* reality, due to how I present myself and how my brain works.
 In general, i prefer only CLOSE friends talk about ships entirely.
-Please don't mistake this for hating you bunch!
->

 ![IMG_7564](https://github.com/user-attachments/assets/4eec1617-17ab-4118-aae2-aa6d6be6536d)
 >
 **DNI COMPLETELY:**